OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Such run-time checks are also a reason why Java tends to run at least a little slower than a language like C or C++.

-One way to think about reference code is that operates at two levels
-|---| reference level and pointee level.
+One way to think about reference code is that it operates at two levels |---| reference level and pointee level.
 The trick is that **both** levels need to be initialized and connected for things to work.
 (1) The reference must be allocated,